Gaddafi warns developing world leaders of similar fate

-BEIRUT Deposed leader Muammar Gaddafi said leaders of the developing world who recognized Libya's National Transitional Council(NTC) that ousted him with the aid of NATO firepower would suffer a similar fate.
+BEIRUT Deposed leader Muammar Gaddafi said leaders of the developing world who recognised Libya's National Transitional Council(NTC) that ousted him with the aid of NATO firepower would suffer a similar fate.

 "If the power of (international) fleets give legitimacy, then let the rulers in the Third World be ready," he said in an apparent reference to NATO's military support for NTC forces.